Yakima veteran dismayed by U.S. withdrawal from Afghanistan, but does not regret his service

 “My family served, so I wanted to be a part of that tradition,” Robbins Jr. said.

-After graduating high school in 2012, Robbins looked around and saw limited options for himself on the Yakama Nation Reservation, which also influenced his decision to enlist.
+After graduating from high school in 2012, Robbins looked around and saw limited options for himself on the Yakama Nation reservation, which also influenced his decision to enlist.

 Robbins Jr. said he did not speak to his family about enlisting before he made the final decision in April 2013.
-His father learned about a week or two before he shipped out.
+His father learned about it a week or so before his son shipped out.

 “That wasn’t real alarming or surprising,” his father, Anthony Robbins Sr., said.
 “It was when he did his first deployment, that’s when things got a little bit real.”